boschrexroth/rest-api-description/README.md

 This repository contains [OpenAPI](https://www.openapis.org/) descriptions for REST APIs of Bosch Rexroth Devices and Services.

-## Warning

-Only REST API description in this repository are considered stable and can be used by applications.
-Other apis and http calls (e.g. reverse engineered) that are not official documented in this repository are not considered stable and will break in the future.
-They should not be used.

 ## What is OpenAPI?

 From the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification):

 > The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for HTTP APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.

-## Areas
+## List of OpenAPI Descriptions

 | Area | Description |
 | ---- | ----------- |
 | [ctrlX CORE](./ctrlx-automation/ctrlx-core/) | ctrlX CORE related rest api descriptions |
 | [ctrlX WORKS](./ctrlx-automation/ctrlx-works/) | ctrlX WORKS related rest api descriptions |

+:bangbang: Only REST API descriptions in this repository are considered stable and can be used by applications.
+Other APIs and http calls (e.g. reverse engineered) that are not official documented in this repository can not be considered in a stable state and might break in the future.
+They should not be used.

 ## Important directions for use